Adding an app to the Bangle.js App Loader

 }

-There is more information about the format of this file on https://github.com/espruino/BangleApps/blob/master/README.md
+There is more information about the format of the metadata.json

 - Now click